justDabuK/emberwood-village/src/pages/spells/controlledMutation.md

 ---
 layout: ../../layouts/SpellLayout.astro
-title: 'Controlled Mutation'
+title: "Controlled Mutation"
 level: 2
-school: 'Contaminated Transmutation'
+school: "Contaminated Transmutation"
-castingTime: '1 action'
+castingTime: "1 action"
-range: '30 feet'
+range: "30 feet"
-components: 'V, S, M (a delerium chip worth 100gp)'
+components: "V, S, M (a delerium chip worth 100gp)"
-duration: 'Concentration, up to 1 hour'
+duration: "Concentration, up to 1 hour"
 ---

-*When you cast this spell, you gain 1 Contamination Level.*
+_When you cast this spell, you gain 1 Contamination Level._

 You weave contaminated energy to temporarily imbue a creature within range with a beneficial mutation.
 Choose one of the following effects; the target gains that effect until the spell ends.